 - Run with endurance.
 As good runner does not wake up the morning of the race, strap on sneakers and run to win the race.
 It takes endurance and a doing and practicing of it over and over, when its raining, when it’s hot, when it’s cold.
 It is a choice to press in again and again.
 How can we find direction for each day if we are not seeking Him in His word again today?

 - Looking to Jesus.
 He is our ultimate example of godliness and perseverance.
 He came with a focused goal in mind, the redemption of humanity.
 He pressed on when He felt like it and when He didn’t.
 He left very obvious footprints through the gospels for you and I to step into and thus walk similarly through our days, mimicking His attitude, thoughts and character by the power of His Spirit within us.
 How can we look to Him if we are never actually looking to Him?

 How much more focused and less distracted could our minds be if we made these choices for ourselves for today?

 Paul, in his letter to the Corinthians, piggybacks this thought with this challenge, “Do you not know that in a race all the runners run, but only one receives the prize?
 So run that you may obtain it.
 Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable.
 So I do not run aimlessly; I do not box as one beating the air.
 But I discipline my body…”

 It requires self-control and discipline to make the choice to run towards Jesus rather than running towards the distractions.
 The prize of His presence, peace and clarity is worth the race.

 Need a simple and effective tool for digging into the Word of God for yourself?
-Drop your email below and I will send you the method that works for me called TEND: How to Hear the Gardener’s Voice.
+Drop your email below and I will send you the method that works for me in my downloadable booklet, Tools for Tending your soul.